The Excel IFNA function returns a user-defined value if a formula results in an #N/A (value not found) error.

 =IFNA(VLOOKUP(E5, data,2,0),”Not found”)

-As you see in the picture below, VLOOKUP gets the prices for Product 3 and Product 4.
+As the picture below shows, VLOOKUP gets the prices for Product 3 and Product 4.
 What if the source range does not contain Product 11?
 Begin the expression with the IFNA function.
 The first argument is the VLOOKUP function.
 Add a “Not found” string as a second argument to manage errors.

 Error handling without IFNA function

-Are you Microsoft 365 user?
+Are you a Microsoft 365 user?
 We have a piece of great news:

-Tip: if you are using XLOOKUP, no additional error-handling function is required.
+Tip: No additional error-handling function is required if you are using XLOOKUP.
 The 4th argument of the function helps you to produce an error-free output in case of any errors.

 Differences between IFERROR and IFNA functions